grandpaul2/Qwen-AI-Assistant/README.md

 ## Quick Start

  > **📥 Installation Note:** Currently, you need to download `main.py`, `requirements.txt`, and the complete `src/` folder with all Python modules.
 The `WorkspaceAI/` data folder is created automatically on first run.
-We're working on automated executable builds that will eliminate this requirement - coming soon!

-### Windows Setup
+Automated executable builds are planned for future releases.### Windows Setup

 #### 0. Download Required Files
 ```bash